-- · Digital Animation: three-dimensional computer graphic animation - Digital Graphics: the creation, publication and management of digital graphics for online distribution - Digital Signage: the design of digital content for digital media - Digital Storytelling: the creation, implementation and distribution of digital storytelling1 - Digital Video: video production techniques for digital media - Digital Video Game Animation: video game design and development for entertainment - Digital Video Media Production: the design and development of projects that combine narrative and music with digital imagery and sound1
+- Digital Animation: three-dimensional computer graphic animation - · Digital Graphics: the creation, publication and management of digital graphics for online distribution - · Digital Video: video production techniques for digital media - · Digital Video Game Animation: video game design and development for entertainment

-Digital Media Certificates (all): WorkKeys® scores of level 5 in Reading for Information, level 4 in Locating Information, and level 5 in Applied Mathematics; cumulative GPA of 2.0 or higher; the last 15 credits taken at NMSU.
+Digital Media Certificates (all): WorkKeys® scores of level 5 in Reading for Information, level 4 in Locating Information, and level 5 in Applied Mathematics; cumulative GPA of 2.0 or higher.
+A minimum of 6 credits earned toward the certificate must be completed at NMSU or one of its community colleges.
+If the certificate requires fewer than 6 credits, all credits must be completed at NMSU or one of its community colleges.
+Individual academic program may have additional requirements.

-Gainful Employment Disclosure: Important information about the educational debt, earnings, and completion rates of students who attend this program can be found on the following Gainful Employment Disclosure (https://carlsbad.nmsu.edu/about-us/gainful-employment)
+Gainful Employment Disclosure: Important information about the educational debt, earnings, and completion rates of students who attend this program can be found on the following Gainful Employment Disclosure

-AAS in Digital Media Technology: ENGL 111G Rhetoric and Composition with a C or higher; placement into college-level math and reading courses or completion of developmental courses with a C or higher; cumulative GPA of 2.0 or higher; the last 15 credits taken at NMSU.
+AAS in Digital Media Technology: ENGL 111G Rhetoric and Composition with a C or higher; placement into college-level math and reading courses or completion of developmental courses with a C or higher; cumulative GPA of 2.0 or higher.
+A minimum of 15 of the 60 credits for the associate's degree must be completed at NMSU or one of its community colleges.
+Individual academic programs may have additional requirements.
 TOTAL CREDITS REQUIRED FOR DEGREE: 60 credit hours